-Standby requires less time than Hibernate.

-Standby uses more power than Hibernate.
+- The computer comes out of Standby mode quicker than out of Hibernate mode. - Standby uses more power than Hibernate.

 Using Hibernate mode

 The state of the system is saved on the hard disk and power is turned off.
 The power indicator light is off in this mode.